zagortenay333/cronomix/README.md

 > **NOTE:**
 > When editing a task that has been time-tracked, only the corresponding entry in the daily csv file will be updated.
 The yearly csv file will not be changed.

-> **HINT:**
-> There is an option to pause the time tracker when the pomodoro stops!

-You can also see how much time you spent working on a task today, this week, this month, this year, etc, or do the same for all projects in the current year.

 The csv file has the form: